h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/custom_distribution_func.rst

 Description
 ~~~~~~~~~~~

-Use this option to specify a custom distribution function.
-A custom distribution function can be used to customize a loss function calculation.
+Use this option to specify a custom distribution function, which can then be used to customize a loss function calculation.

+**Notes**:

-**Note**: This option is only supported in the Python client.
+- This option is only supported in the Python client.
+- Additional information is located at https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/dev/custom_functions.md.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~

 - `distribution <distribution.html>`__
+- `upload_custom_distribution <upload_custom_distribution.html>`__

 Example
 ~~~~~~~